-Transportation infrastructure projects may also reduce the transportation system's impact on the environment by lowering emissions of air pollutants that result from production and combustion of transportation fuels.
+Transportation infrastructure projects may also reduce the transportation system's impact on the environment by lowering emissions of air pollutants that result from combustion of transportation fuels.
 The economic damages caused by exposure to air pollution represent externalities because their impacts are borne by society as a whole, rather than by the travelers and operators whose activities generate those emissions.
-Transportation projects that reduce overall fuel consumption, either due to improved fuel economy or reduction in vehicle miles traveled, will typically also lower emissions, and may thus produce climate and other environmental benefits.
+Transportation projects that reduce overall fuel consumption will typically also lower emissions, and may thus produce climate-related and other environmental benefits.
 Conversely, projects that lead to increased vehicle miles traveled, such as through induced demand, may lead to an increase in emissions.

-The most common local air pollutants generated by transportation activities include sulfur oxides $(SO_X)$ , nitrogen oxides $(NO_X)$ , and fine particulate matter $(PM{2.5})$ .
+The most common local air pollutants generated by transportation activities that directly affect human health include sulfur oxides (SOX), nitrogen oxides (NOX), and fine particulate matter ( $PM{2.5}$ ).
 Recommended monetization values for reducing emissions of these pollutants are shown in Appendix A, Table A-6.

 Another important type of emissions from the combustion of transportation fuels is greenhouse gases (GHGs), specifically carbon dioxide (CO2).
 Recommended economic values for reducing emissions of CO2 are also shown in Appendix A, Table A-6.
-Importantly, because GHG emissions can have long-lasting, even intergenerational impacts, unlike all other categories of benefits (including reductions in other emissions) and costs, benefits from reductions in CO2 emissions should be discounted at a 3 percent rate.
+Those values have been significantly updated in this edition of the BCA Guidance based on new research by the U.S. Environmental Protection Agency.
+Importantly, because GHG emissions can have long-lasting, even intergenerational impacts, unlike all other categories of benefits (including reductions in other emissions) and costs, benefits from reductions in CO2 emissions should be discounted at a 2.0 percent rate.

-Reductions in emissions attributable to transportation infrastructure projects may often stem from operational improvements or investments in technologies (such as electrification) that reduce fuel usage, as well as reductions tied to reduced VMT, either through reduced travel distances or shifting passenger or freight to more efficient modes of transportation.
-Applicants should carefully document their assumptions about emissions rates under both the baseline and the build alternative.
+Reductions in emissions attributable to transportation infrastructure projects may often stem from operational improvements or investments in technologies (such as electrification) that reduce fuel usage, as well as improvements that lead to reduced highway VMT, either through reduced travel distances or shifting